 2. Polycystic Ovary Syndrome

 Polycystic ovary syndrome or PCOS is an issue faced by many women.
 It takes place as a result of an imbalance between the estrogen and progesterone which are hormones produced in the female body.
 Its symptoms includes increased acne, thinning of head hair while thicker hair begins to grow on the face and bodies, increased weight, irregular periods, and infertility.
-As a result of the irregular bleeding, the built-up lining in the
+As a result of the irregular bleeding, the built-up lining in the uterine walls are expelled all in once causing a heavy flow with blood clots.

 3. Uterine Fibroids